Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 * Think of followers like your children.
 * Rather than fire people, coach people
-* Take extra time determining who you should let in, rather than highing and then firing people
+* Take extra time determining who you should let in, rather than hiring and then firing people
 * People would rather feel safe among their colleagues, have the opportunity to grow and feel a part of something bigger than themselves than work in a place that simply makes them feel rich
 * When the time is taken to build proper relationships and when leaders choose to put their people before their numbers, when we can actually feel a sense of trust for each other, the oxytocin release in our bodies can reverse many of the negative effects of operating in a high-stress, cortisol-soaked environment.
 * As long as there are human beings brought together for a common cause, leaders can choose to set any kind of culture they want